-The IFM baseline is the legally permissible harvest scenario that would maximize net present value (NPV) of perpetual wood products harvests, used as a proxy for the multiple forest management objectives typical of each owner class eligible under this methodology.
+The IFM baseline is the legally permissible harvest scenario that would maximize NPV of perpetual wood products harvests, used as a proxy for the multiple forest management objectives typical of each owner class eligible under this methodology.
+It is not implied that any landowner would be required manage according to the baseline, but rather the baseline sets a proxy standard across all landowner types.
 The baseline management scenario shall be based on silvicultural prescriptions commonly employed within the relevant ownership class and geography to perpetuate existing onsite timber-producing species while fully utilizing available growing space.
+The resulting harvest schedule is used to establish baseline stocking levels through the crediting period.